 How strong a bow pull can you manage?
 And what strength of pull bow have you been using?
 Beware: you should always be thinking "now where is this arrow going" and not "how am I going to pull the b***** bow" when you go to shoot an arrow!
 We have had customers leave our retail shop having bought a bow they cannot pull or string (the action of putting the string onto the bow), despite our protests and best advice.

-Select Arrows that suit you and your bow.
+- Arrow deflection: Watch An Arrow Leave A Bow ( At the entry level arrows like Easton Neos and Easton Inspire are made to work with the entry level bows and are a good starting choice) As you progress, select arrows that suit you and your bow.
 This can be tricky, but with a little thought is easily understood and, once you have hold of the idea, it won’t change much for you.
 The problem is that the arrow bends as it leaves the bow and the amount of bend has to be about right so that it flies straight and doesn’t hit the bow as it leaves.
 The tricky bit is that the "bendiness" of the arrow changes depending on the length of arrow shaft.
-Try using one of the charts, from Eastons Arrow Selection Charts and then set your bow up using 'Easton’s Arrow Tuning and Maintenance Guide’.
+Have a look at our Arrow Selection Guide.
+Then use Easton's Arrow Selection Charts and set your bow up using 'Easton’s Arrow Tuning and Maintenance Guide’.
 We can always help if you are unsure.